vtearit/docker-mariadb-replication/README.md

 ## Run

 To run this examples you will need to start containers with "docker-compose" and after starting setup replication.
-See commands inside ./build.sh.

 #### Create 2 mariadb containers